+Make a haystack snack as part of your farm theme preschool activities.
+It’s a great addition to your list of fall activities for preschoolers.
 This month’s Book Club Play Date is focused on Big Red Barn, and I was charged with sharing a snack idea!
-When I was thinking about a farm theme preschool treat, I immediately thought of chocolate haystacks.
+When I was thinking about a preschool treat for a farm them, I immediately thought of chocolate haystacks.
 They were a favorite of mine to “bake” as a kid, so I thought they’d be great to go along with this month’s book.

 Are you following my Farm Pinterest board?